Resolution 181: The Partition Resolution of 29 November 1947

 For a draft resolution to become an official one, UN procedures required a two-third majority of its ad hoc committee.
 As two votes were lacking for such a majority, the draft was handed to the General Assembly.
 Both Zionist and Arab delegations were now in a race against time.
 Other delegates who had originally favoured the partition proposals, but now seemed to be wavering, were pressured and guided by the White House to ensure that a favourable outcome is secured.
 Concerted and remarkable lobbying by the Zionist lobby ensured at the last moment that those 8 wavering and doubtful votes, were swung into the partition lobby.
 The strength of the Jewish/Zionist lobby in Washington should not have come as a surprise to the world community.

-Zionist politicians did not waste time to recruit and lobby wavering delegates.
-Intensive efforts were made by the Zionist leadership around the world to gain crucial votes: the French altered their position from abstention to supporting the resolution; Liberia, as a result of economic promises, offered support; the direct lobbying of President Truman and pro-Zionist senators and congressmen secured the votes of 12 out of 20 Latin American countries.
+Zionist politicians did not waste time in recruiting and lobbying wavering delegates.
+At the same time, intensive efforts were made by the Zionist leadership around the world to gain crucial votes: the French altered their position from abstaning to supporting the resolution; Liberia, as a result of economic promises, offered support; the direct lobbying of President Truman and pro-Zionist senators and congressmen secured the votes of 12 out of 20 Latin American countries.

 President Truman, in his memoirs, stated the following: "The facts were that not only were there pressure movements around the United Nations unlike anything that had been seen there before, but that the White House, too, was subjected to a constant barrage.
 I do not think I ever had as much pressure and propaganda aimed at the White House as I had in this instance.
 The persistence of a few of the extreme Zionist leaders—actuated by political motives and engaging in political threats—disturbed and annoyed me".